CyrusY/OnlineMarketplace/README.md

   Frontend is developed in React.js with css.

-### 'PWA function' for mobile device add shortcut to homescreen
+### Mobile App: 'PWA function' for mobile device
-Provide Office notification push and Cached drowser How to use:
+PWA assets users to create a access path from web application to homescreen.
+Provide office notification push and cached drowser
+How to use:
 1. Using Android device wtith Chrome Broswer to open the website
 2. Click more (three dots) on the Chrome